gdusbabek/genassist/README.md

 ## If you get bored...

+* sanity tests for staging and production deploys.
 * region support for rdio.
 * easy deployment to a new server.
 * tooltips on the the playlist buttons